hannahjhein/codem_eval/README.md

 # codem-hydra

 ## Overview
-This repository contains script to transform an input AOI point cloud, register the point cloud to a foundational data set using `codem`, and calculate pre- and post-registration error metrics.
+This repository contains script to randomly crop and transform an input AOI point cloud, register the point cloud to a foundational data set using `codem`, and calculate pre- and post-registration error metrics.
 The `hydra` package is used to organize output files and keep records of the configurations used for each run.

-Respository structure:
+### Respository structure:

 ```
 src